 A weapon is defined as: An instrument of offensive or defensive combat or something to fight with, and is generally any device capable of projecting a ball, pellet, arrow, bullet, missile, shell or other material.
 This shall include, but not limited to firearms, bows, arrows, swords, rockets, sling shots, air guns and martial arts devices.

 Ammunition is defined as: Any material capable of being projected by a weapon and makes the weapon operational.

-Any exception must be approved by the Coordinator of Security and Safety (Coordinator) and shall be subject to such terms and conditions as the Coordinator deems reasonable.
+Any exception must be approved by the Director of Safety and Security (Director) and shall be subject to such terms and conditions as the Director deems reasonable.

-The Coordinator may grant permission in writing to an individual to possess a weapon or ammunition on campus for instructional purposes only and under conditions as
+The Director may grant permission in writing to an individual to possess a weapon or ammunition on campus for instructional purposes only and under conditions as

-established by the Coordinator in accordance with Maine State Law.
+established by the Director in accordance with Maine State Law.

 All currently licensed, full-time law enforcement officers are exempt from this policy.